wely/DevCamp/HOL/dotnet/11-IoT/README.md

     ![image](./media/telegram-devcampbot-getincidents.png)

-1. Now we will add our list of commands to the Telegram bot.
+1. Now we will add the list of commands to the Telegram bot.
 Open BotFather and enter `/start` to view all available commands.
-Enter or select `/setcommands` from the *Edit Bots* section in the menu.
+Enter or select `/setcommands` from the **Edit Bots** section in the menu.

     ![image](./media/telegram-botfather-setcommands.png)